Tencent/Hippy/docs/en-us/android/v8-api.md

 # V8 API

-Get V8 JS engine instance and operate it。
+Get V8 JS engine instance and operate it.

 ---